hack3rs.ca network-security

 Legacy Windows password recovery suite

-Cain & Abel is a legacy Windows password recovery and credential analysis suite.
-This page teaches it as historical context and controlled lab learning for credential security concepts, not as a modern production blue-team platform.
+Cain and Abel is a legacy Windows password recovery and credential analysis suite.
+This page treats it as historical education and controlled lab context for credential security concepts — not as a modern production blue-team tool.

 how-to-learn-this-tool-like-a-defender